 The landscape of clinical genetics worldwide is often marked by widespread difficulty in accessing genetic counselling and genetic testing, either for geographical reasons, limited budgets or absence of equipped facilities.
 We make a point of giving access to medical genetics services to as many people as possible, offering acceptable turnaround times and fees.
 If you are unsure on whether you are in need of genetic testing, please request your genetic counseling now.

-This is one of the most frequent questions I am being asked and one of the most searched on the internet: what’s the price of whole exome sequencing (which consists in the sequencing of all human genes)?
+This is one of the most frequent questions I am being asked and one of the most searched on the internet: what’s the price of whole exome sequencing (which consists of the sequencing of all human genes)?
 Of note, whole exome sequencing does not consist in the sequencing of the entire genetic heritage of an […]

 Patients and physicians sometimes complain about the turnaround time (TAT) of genetic testing.
 Now, it should be mentioned that genetic testing is technically complex, requiring several steps of sample manipulation.
 Especially for what concerns genetic testing for rare disorders, there’s also a final step, maybe the most important one, which is the clinical interpretation of […]